peelframework/peel/README.md

 Peel offers the following features for your experiments.

-- **Unified Design** Specify and maintain collections of experiments using a simple, DI-based configuration.
+- **Unified Design**.
+Specify and maintain collections of experiments using a simple, DI-based configuration.
-- **Automated Execution** Automate the experiment execution lifecycle.
+- **Automated Execution**.
+Automate the experiment execution lifecycle.
-- **Automated Analysis** Extracts, transforms, and loads results into an RDBMS.
+- **Automated Analysis**.
+Extracts, transforms, and loads results into an RDBMS.
-- **Result Sharing** Share your bundles and migrating to other evaluation environments without additional effort.
+- **Result Sharing**.
+Share your bundles and migrating to other evaluation environments without additional effort.

 ## Supported Systems